Viper4717/ALGO-Master/READ ME.md

 - Run *local windows debugger* in Visual Studio to run the program.

 ### User Manual
 Users should learn the algorithm by reading the pseudo code and try to relate it with the simulation on the left.
-If needed user can see each step by pausing and step forwarding each iteration or comparison.
-User can also evaluate his understanding of the algorithm in the practice section by doing the sort manually.
-There are instruction pannel int the right to guide how to practice each algorithms.
-We recommend to search some related problems in the internet and try to solve those for practice.
+If needed, users can see each step by pausing and step forwarding each iteration or comparison.
+Users can also evaluate his/her understanding of the algorithm in the practice section by doing the sort manually.
+There is an instruction panel in the right side to guide how to practice each algorithm.
+We recommend to search some related problems in the internet and try to solve those for further practice.